 Some time ago I posted an article for Simagine at the ITpreneurs blog repeating the obvious that we can talk and give our opinions endlessly, yet if we look at the actual situation, we may have changed absolutely nothing.
-This gap between speaking and acting is a major factor contributing to the complexity in organizational and behavioral change.
+This gap between speaking and acting is a major factor contributing to the complexity of organizational and behavioral change.

 We deal with human irrationality, which requires more than a rational ‘best practice’ such as offered by ITIL®, PRINCE2® or even current AGILE certifications.
 There is however a noticeable and necessary shift from a focus solely on the logic of our left brain side (standard sets of best practices and guiding principles) to include also the non-verbal creative right-side-learning to practice what you preach!
 Call this a major shift of strategy or a leap ahead, it requires new efforts within the training community regardless.
 For some years already, the market prepares the fundamentals for this approach, as is for instance shown by the Hands-on programs offered by Simagine.

-In this light, it is only normal that HR staff needs to review the training practices offered by the market after evaluating the organizational needs for sending people to training in the first place!
+In this light, it is only normal that the HR staff needs to review the training practices offered by the market after evaluating the organizational needs for sending people to training in the first place!
 Projects are failing?
 Don’t know how to go Agile?
 Need to have qualified personnel who will get the job done?
 There are so many options, yet most are still focused solely on the cognitive “What” level.
 Let’s look at alternatives or corroborate our current choices with the training matrix.

 It’s the job of the teacher, trainer or facilitator to help participants reach the goals of the training.
 Any training has it’s own particular focus, be it knowledge, behavior and/or attitude.